Chapter environment: bitcoinutils (load once, reuse in subsequent code cells)

 └───────────────────────────────────────┘

-1. OP_CHECKSIG: Verify public key and transaction signature:
+1. OP_CHECKSIG: Verify the signature against the public key and transaction:

 │ 1 (TRUE) │